As you learn about Scrum, you'll find out it defines three artifacts: product backlog, sprint backlog, and a potentially

 Scrum uses three artifacts to help manage work.
 All three are defined and described below.

-The product backlog is an ordered list of everything that is known to be needed in a product.
+The product backlog is an ordered list of everything that is known to be needed in a product based on the product goal.
 It is constantly evolving and is never complete.

 The sprint backlog is a list of everything that the team commits to achieve in a given sprint.
 Once created, no one can add to the sprint backlog except the development team.

 At the end of every sprint, the team delivers a product increment that is potentially releasable, meaning that it meets their agreed-upon definition of done.
 (An example might be fully tested and fully approved.)